fl101/awardfares-blog/_posts/2023-10-03-sas-acquisition.md

 Beyond financial reshuffling, SAS has its eyes set on fortifying its commercial ties with Air France-KLM.
 This partnership aims to augment connectivity and service offerings for Scandinavian travelers.

-### Stakeholders' Shares
+### Are you a shareholder?

 Once the reorganization is complete, Castlelake will emerge as the holder of the majority of equity and debt.
 They will be followed by the Danish State, Air France-KLM, and Lind Invest in the stakeholder hierarchy.
 A portion of the equity will also be allocated to specific creditors.

-### Are you a shareholder?

 There are substantial changes on the horizon for
 SAS AB’s stakeholders.
 By 2024, the company anticipates that all of its common shares and listed commercial hybrid bonds will be canceled and delisted.
 Current shareholders might not receive any value from this transition, whereas commercial hybrid bond holders could receive a nominal return.

 ### Leadership Insights